-In all-day life the Chinese appear as the people who are the most educated.
+In all-day life the Chinese appear as the people who are the most cultivated and educated.
 I always prefer to deal with them and rather to avoid Malays and Indians.
 Many hotels and guesthouses are run by Chinese.
 Sometimes they need a few days to become friendly and helpful.
-Particularly on Penang Island.
-I guess, they make many bad experiences with Westerners.
-Some Westerners like to appear in a colonial pose, playing the boss, being arrogant and demanding.
+Particularly on Penang Island, as I observed.
+I guess, many make many bad experiences with Westerners.
+Some Westerners like to appear in a colonial pose, playing the boss, being unfair, arrogant and demanding.
 That's doubtlessly not only an ridiculous attitude but also very annoying for the local people.
-When they see that a traveller behaves modest and natural, many become quite friendly and helpful.
+When they see that a traveller behaves modest and natural, many change their attitude and become quite friendly and supporting.

 Many travellers say they like Indian food.
 Of course, Indian food is delicious.
 But, sorry to say that, most Indians don't waste time with caring for hygiene.
 So, Indian food can cause problems.
 Visiting India in former years convinced me that it is by distance the dirtiest country I have ever seen.
-In fact, after numerous weired experiences I personally rather try to avoid Indians.
+In fact, after numerous weired experiences I personally rather try to avoid Indians and their food.

 The indigenious people in west Malaysia (a number of different tribes collectively called 'Orang Asli') are basically animists, though many converted meanwhile to Islam or Christianity.
 Some of them are still living a nomadic live in the last remaining rainforests of Malaysia.
 There is an assimilation programme running, promoted by the state.
 Tribes get villages built with road and electric connections, and the aborigines are encoraged to 'civilize' (buying a TV-set, driving a car, finding a job etc.), to adapt to the consumerist mainstream.

 Religions in Malaysia